Ashlee Simpson: 2003–2004: Breakthrough, Autobiography and Saturday Night Live incident

 It was announced that Jessica Simpson and then-husband Nick Lachey would star in their own MTV reality series, Newlyweds: Nick and Jessica.
-The series, which chronicled Jessica and Nick's life as a married couple, became a pop culture phenomenon and helped draw attention to the Simpson sisters.
+The series, which chronicled Simpson and Lachey's life as a married couple, became a pop culture phenomenon and helped draw attention to the Simpson sisters.
 Ashlee was a VJ on TRL on MTV in the United States during the summer of 2003.
-Following the success of the series, it was confirmed that Ashlee would receive her own series, The Ashlee Simpson Show.
+Following the success of the series, it was confirmed that Simpson would receive her own series, The Ashlee Simpson Show.
 Hoping to end comparisons between her and her sister, Ashlee wanted the series to focus on the recording of her debut album.
 During this time, Simpson also dyed her naturally blonde hair brown, a decision that received media attention.
 While filming the show, Simpson appeared in the music video for musician Ryan Cabrera's debut single "On the Way Down" (2004), portraying herself as Cabrera's love interest.
 The couple later began a romantic relationship, with Cabrera inspiring multiple songs for Simpson's album.

 Simpson wanted her debut album to consist of pop-rock music, as she did not listen to pop music.
 The project was produced by John Shanks, while Simpson co-wrote all of the songs on the album.
 She also worked with songwriter Kara DioGuardi on the album, with DioGuardi receiving credits on seven of the album's tracks.
-The album's lead single, "Pieces of Me", became an instant hit in the United States.
-The song became a top-five hit on the Billboard Hot 100 chart and topped the Mainstream Top 40 chart based on pop radio airplay.
+The album's lead single, "Pieces of Me", became a hit in the United States.
+The song reached the top five on the Billboard Hot 100 chart and topped the Mainstream Top 40 chart based on pop radio airplay.
 "Pieces of Me" earned a gold certification from the Recording Industry Association of America (RIAA), denoting 500,000 copies of the single being sold.
 Her debut album, Autobiography, was released on July 20, 2004, to a generally mixed critical reception.
 The album debuted at the top of the Billboard 200 albums chart in the United States, selling an estimated 398,000 copies in its first week of release.
 It was the highest-selling debut album by a female artist that year, going on to sell over 2.5 million copies in the United States by January 2005.
 The success of the album and its lead single was attributed to the exposure from her reality television series.
 The album sold over five million copies worldwide.